 A comprehensive source of global economic data

-Updated monthly, the Global Economic Databank can provide macro and micro data on the economies of countries across the American, European, Asian-Pacific, and African continents, including the Mideast.
+Updated monthly, the Global Economic Databank provides macro and micro data on the economies of the world's largest countries.
 Because of the vast amount of information collected, users may choose among hundreds of economic variables depending on data needs.

 Backed by the renowned Oxford Economics brand, Global Economic Databank is a flexible tool for use by government agencies, universities, and businesses.
 Easy to use, you can download and save information in user-friendly Excel spreadsheets, which may be customised for labels, forecast frequencies, and presentation style.
 For your convenience, all data are annotated by source, time of update, and analyst.
 Global Economic Databank can help reinforce the credibility of your presentations and executive reports.